 In fact, a lack of vitamin C can be tied to a whole range of negative feelings, from sadness to irritability and beyond.

 Does vitamin C give you energy?
+Commonly found in energy support supplements.
 Many people find that this substance is just what they need to boost focus and enthusiasm.

 While it’s important to develop coping strategies for your mental health, increasing your vitamin C intake could help uplift your mood so that you can greet each day with more energy.